Creamsicle42/Simpleres/README.md

 2. 2 bytes encoding the standard version used.
 3. 2 bytes encoding the number of resources in the smr pack.
 4. 4 bytes encoding the length of the resource id section.
 5. The resource ID section, in which the names of all files within the .smr pack are encoded as raw ASCII strings with no terminator.
+This section must be padded to a multiple of four bytes
 6. The resource header section, in which all resource headers are stored in order.

 Resource headers consist of...